 GENERAL RULES – Florida Sailfish Cup

 2. Entry Forms: Registration must be completed by the captain or owner with appropriate fees and registration information.
-All participants must sign a participant release of liability as a condition of participation in the tournament.
+All participants must sign the participant release of liability as a condition of participation in the tournament.
 Failure to do so will disqualify a team from competition.
 Officials in the tournament reserve the right to refuse application or entry into the tournaments at their discretion with or without cause.
 General entry fees are not refundable for any reason.

 3. Eligible Species: Sailfish, White Marlin, Blue Marlin.

-6. Primary Crew: Each team must designate (4) primary crew members at the time of registration.
+5. Primary Crew: Each team must designate (4) primary crew members at the time of registration.
 The captain is considered part of the crew.
 A minimum of (2) of the primary crew members (including the captain) must compete during any declared day of fishing for the Florida Cup.
 Teams are still permitted to substitute and add additional anglers as needed during any day of competition for the Florida Cup provided the conditions described above are met.

-7. Boat Substitution: A boat substitution is permissible in the Florida Cup, provided that the replacement boat is owned by one of the ‘Primary Crew Members’.
+6. Boat Substitution: A boat substitution is permissible in the Florida Cup, provided that the replacement boat is owned by one of the ‘Primary Crew Members’.
 Any boat substitution that does not meet the above criteria requires the approval of the tournament director prior to fishing.
 Registered teams may not charter another boat for a declared day of fishing in the Florida Cup.

 8. Tackle: All fish must be caught on rod and reel.
 No electric reels (except kite rods and dredge rods).
 All teams must use a non-offset circle hook in the tournament.
 The length of the leader may not exceed 15 feet.
 The combined length of the double line and the leader may not exceed 20 feet in length.
 2 artificial or natural dredges are permitted in the tournament.
 Dredges do not factor into your line count.
 Live bait teasers are not permitted.